 Gwen + Andy

 This 1920s house isn't short on charm, but the circulation between the kitchen, dining room, and breakfast nook made it awkward for family living.
-A gut renovation improved overall flow and function, and brought in a fresh palette of materials and tones to update the space.

 To maximize usable kitchen "real estate," we closed off a redundant entry to the back staircase, creating vital counter space between the fridge and range.
 At the nook, we widened the opening for ease of access and designed a built-in bench to make for easy casual dining and a space for the kids to do crafts and projects.
 Matched oak flooring unifies new spaces and old.